 TL;DR (Too Long; Didn't Read)

-Elements and Isotopes
+Elements and Hydrogen Isotopes

 Most elements in the periodic table have several isotopes – “cousins” of the element that have the same number of protons but different numbers of neutrons.
 Isotopes appear very similar to one another and have similar chemical properties.
 For example, alongside the abundant carbon-12 isotope, you can find tiny amounts of radioactive carbon-14 in virtually all living things.
 However, because neutrons have mass, the weights of isotopes are slightly different.
 Scientists can detect the difference using a mass spectrometer and other specialized equipment.

 The element hydrogen comes in three stable isotopes found on Earth (there are other unstable isotopes that only last for less than a quintillionth of a second before decaying).
 These are protium, deuterium, and tritium.

 All of these hydrogen isotopes have the same neutral charge and the same number of electrons (to balance the positive charge from the proton).

 Uses for Hydrogen